A rosette iron is a metal rod with a heat-proof handle. At the other end of the metal rod, you screw patterned, open

 You can buy the rod and handle, and then buy the choice of patterns you want, or, you can buy kits which include the handle plus several patterns, usually one of which is a shell mould called a “timbale mould.”

-Typical pattern shapes include a butterfly, a heart, a flower, and one which is circular and has what looks like a Celtic cross in it.
+Typical pattern shapes for the other moulds include a butterfly, a heart, a flower, and one which is circular and has what looks like a Celtic cross in it.

 For Christmas, shapes include stars, bells, trees, Santas, angels, and snowflakes.
 For Easter, there are shapes such as bunny, egg, and rabbit; for Hallowe’en, pumpkins, bats and spiders.

 The moulds are generally made from cast aluminum alloy.

 The rods tend to be about 18 cm (7 inches) long, with a 10 cm (4 inch) handle attached.

 Some rosette irons have twin rods on them coming out from the handle, to which you can attach two irons, so you can make two rosettes at a time.
 If you don’t feel up to handling two at a time at first, you can always just unscrew the mould from one of the rods, and just use the single mould on the other one.